Updated 23/09/2024

 Yes, before you grab your own SPF, dogs need special canine sunblock designed just for them.
 Human sunscreen isn’t safe for our furry friends, so it’s important to find a dog sunscreen that ticks all the right boxes:

-• Pet-safe ingredients: While it’s unlikely you’d give your sunscreen-lathered skin a lick, we can’t say the same for your pooch.
-This is why dog-safe sunscreen must be free from zinc oxide and para-aminobenzoic acid (PABA), both of which can be dangerous for furry friends to ingest.
+- Pet-safe ingredients: While it’s unlikely you’d give your sunscreen-lathered skin a lick, we can’t say the same for your pooch.
+This is why dog-safe sunscreen should be free from zinc oxide and para-aminobenzoic acid (PABA), both of which can be dangerous for furry friends to ingest.
+Thankfully the toxic dose of both zinc oxide and PABA to dogs is very high, so your dog would have to eat a lot of sunscreen to see any side effects.

-• Form: Dog sunscreen can come as a balm, lotion, spray, or even wipe – sprays are usually the best for covering large areas whereas balms can be good for smaller areas like noses and ears.
+- Form: Dog sunscreen can come as a powder, balm, lotion, spray, or even wipe – sprays are usually the best for covering large areas whereas balms can be good for smaller areas like noses and ears.

 Best sunscreen for dogs